Child Protection and Safeguarding Policy

 3) Have no communication with the teacher outside the educational support session.

-4) Report any dispute with a teacher to a parent/responsible adult in accordance with the Safeguarding procedures
+4) Report any dispute with a teacher to a parent/responsible adult in accordance with the Safeguarding procedures.

 5) Report any inappropriate behaviour or illegal activity by a teacher within a session in accordance with the Safeguarding procedures.

-Parents/Carers must:
+Parents/Guardians must:

 1) Be available to contact during any learning session, where the child needs support remotely.